lfortin/vite-backbone/README.md

 - 📝 Handlebars.js for logic-less templating
 - ⚡ Vite for modern development and lightning-fast builds
 - 🧪 Unit testing with Vitest
-- 📏 ESLint pre-configured for common globals
+- 📏 Oxlint pre-configured for common globals
 - 🌐 Globals for `$`, `_`, `Backbone`, `Handlebars`
 - 🔧 Easily configurable and extendable